CONTACT US

 Multiple security cameras from one or more buildings?
 Store or Traffic cameras with overlapping perspectives?

 Cameras sync'd into one view helps track movements.
-It can help track subjects to alternate cameras which might help identify clothing or other items such a cars and license plates.
-THis process has led to alternate suspects and additional witnesses.
+It can help track subjects to alternate cameras which may beter help to identify clothing or other items such a cars and license plates.
+This process has led to alternate suspects and additional witnesses.

 Dash Cams, Body Cams, Security Videos... when synchronized, can paint a clearer picture of the larger scene, and can provide detailed timings and movement maps that help investigators and triers of fact understand complex scenes with lots of overlapping data.